Bug Out Bag

 Having a steady supply of water will be one of the things that you battle with first.
 The problem with water is that it’s heavy and takes up a lot of room in a bug out bag.

-With that in mind, we always recommend having some form of portable water filtration system as well as several collapsible water containers or water bottles in your bug out bag.
+With that in mind, we always recommend having some form of portable bug out bag water filter as well as several collapsible water containers or water bottles in your bag.
 Keep these containers full of water so you have something to drink when you first bug out.
 Then, as you empty the water containers you can refill them with water that you gather along the way.

 Recommended Water Purification Methods for Bug Out Bags